 U.S. ambassador to Ukraine: 'It's going to be a long, grinding, tough war'

-KYIV, Ukraine — The U.S. Embassy in Ukraine has gone through a lot in the past three years.
+KYIV, Ukraine — The U.S. Embassy in Ukraine has gone through a lot recently.

 Former president Donald Trump recalled the ambassador in 2019, an episode that became a big part of his first impeachment.
 This past February, the embassy was abruptly shut down shortly before Russia invaded.

-It reopened last month, and the newly arrived ambassador, Bridget Brink, is overseeing a massive U.S. assistance program to Ukraine with a staff that for now is much smaller than what it was before the war.
+It reopened last month, and the newly arrived ambassador, Bridget Brink, is the first permanent, Senate-confirmed ambassador in three years.
+She's overseeing a massive U.S. assistance program to Ukraine with a staff that for now is much smaller than what it was before the war.

 "I wish I had 48 hours in a day," Brink told NPR in an interview at the huge embassy compound.